 This financial planner software has the best of both worlds - first it's modular, so you don't have spend a lot of money buying everything to get just the one or few functions you want.
 You also don't have to spend more time inputting data that a particular module doesn't need.
 In other words, if you have one of the expensive vendor's financial plan software, and just want to make a simple college funding report, you'll have to input tons of data that has nothing to do with college funding.
 So individual modules will always have their place.

-Next, if you want the modules to share data, just like the most comprehensive, integrated, and expensive financial planning software, you can easily do that too, just by following simple directions.
+Next, if you want the modules to share data, just like the most comprehensive, integrated, and expensive financial planning software, you can easily do that too, just by following these directions.

 You also have the ability to integrate many times more - because with Excel, you can share data between modules all you want to.
-Even the most expensive financial plan software will only integrate to a point, and then you can't make it share data any more no matter what you do.
+Even the most expensive financial plan software will only integrate to a point, and then you can't make it share data any more regardless of what you do.